- Bachelor's Degree

 - RN to BSN Completion Program

-Our RN to BSN curriculum builds on the prior learning experiences of the diploma or associate degree nurse focusing on advancing the knowledge and skills in population health nursing, leadership, and nursing research for evidence-based practice.
+Our RN to BSN completion degree curriculum builds on the prior learning experiences of the diploma or associate degree nurse focusing on advancing the knowledge and skills in Public Health nursing, leadership, and nursing research for evidence-based practice.
 All of which are essential for nurses seeking to provide a higher level of quality care.

 The RN applicant must:

 - Graduate from an accredited nursing program with a cumulative grade point average of 2.50 (4.0 grade-point scale).

 - Earn a cumulative grade point average of 2.50 (4.0 grade-point scale) on all college work (not just transfer hours accepted) from a regionally accredited college of university.
 RN-BSN applicants must be in good standing and eligible to return to any institution previously attended.

 - Hold an active, unencumbered RN license or be eligible to apply for licensure as a registered nurse.